eliaxelang007/rhythm.js/README.md

                 {
                     transition: "exponential",
                     value: 1,
-                    from_start: 20
+                    from_start: fade_duration_seconds
                 },
                 {
                     value: 1,
-                    from_start: compiled_song.duration - 20
+                    from_start: compiled_song.duration - fade_duration_seconds // [2] I only compiled the song to calculate its duration.
                 },
                 {
                     transition: "exponential",